nautobot/nautobot-app-chatops/docs/dev/dev_environment.md

 ### Installing Additional Nautobot Plugins

-Let's say for example you want the new plugin you're creating to integrate into Nautobot ChatOps.
+Let's say for example you want the new plugin you're creating to integrate into Slack.
 To do this, you will want to integrate into the existing Nautobot ChatOps Plugin.

 ```bash
 ➜ poetry shell